react-navigation/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 ### Static configuration

 The static configuration API has reduced boilerplate and simplifies things such as TypeScript types and deep linking.
-If you're staring a new project or are new to React Navigation, this is the **recommended way** to set up your app.
+If you're starting a new project or are new to React Navigation, this is the **recommended way** to set up your app.

-To get started with static configuration, continue to ["Getting started with static API"](hello-react-navigation-static.md).
+Continue to ["Hello React Navigation"](hello-react-navigation.md?config=static) to start writing some code with the Static API.

 ### Dynamic configuration

-The dynamic configuration allows for more flexibility, but requires more boilerplate and configuration.
+The dynamic configuration allows for more flexibility but requires more boilerplate and configuration.

-To get started with dynamic configuration, first we need to wrap your app in `NavigationContainer`.
-Usually you'd do this in your entry file, such as `index.js` or `App.js`:
+To get started with dynamic configuration, first, we need to wrap your app in `NavigationContainer`.
+Usually, you'd do this in your entry file, such as `index.js` or `App.js`:

 ```js
 import * as React from 'react';